RAGHUMATAPITA/2024HIRunNtupleTest/README.md

 root -l -b -q macro_control_plots_signal_vs_fake_MCrecodebugOnly.C // Only for RECODEBUG sample

 ***Plotting efficiency/fake***
+Use the output file produced from cmsRun as input file

 In the 'plottingMacro' directory from the above path: